-Read Full Review: Gas One GS-3000
+Read review: Gas One GS-3000

 Top Pick for Group Cooking

-Camp Chef Pro 60
+Camp Chef Pro 60X

-The Pro 60 was the largest stove we tested, so it's no surprise it took the win for group cooking.
-With powerful burners that can be finessed down for extremely low simmering, combined with a windscreen and oxygen regulators for combating the breeze, as well as two large side tables that fold out for prep space, it's almost like you're cooking indoors in a real kitchen.
+The Pro 60X was the largest stove we tested, so it's no surprise it took the win for group cooking.
+With powerful burners that can be finessed down for extremely low simmering, a windscreen and oxygen regulators for combating the breeze, and two large side tables that fold out for prep space, it's almost like you're cooking indoors in a real kitchen.

-Read Full Review: Camp Chef Pro 60
+Read review: Camp Chef Pro 60X